ucsb-seclab/difuze/README.md

 #### 1.4.3 Understanding the output
 First, all the analysis results will be in the folder: **`~/mediatek_kernel/ioctl_finder_out` (argument given to the option `-f`)**, for each entry point a `.txt` file will be created, which contains all the information about the recovered interface.

-You can either give this output folder directly to the fuzzing component to start fuzzing or if you are interested in information about just the interface, We **STRONGLY RECOMMEND** to use the [`parse_interface_output.py`](https://github.com/ucsb-seclab/difuze/blob/master/helper_scripts/parse_interface_output.py) script.
+If you are interested in information about just the interface and don't care about anything else, We recommend you use the [`parse_interface_output.py`](https://github.com/ucsb-seclab/difuze/blob/master/helper_scripts/parse_interface_output.py) script.
 This script converts the crazy output of Interface Recovery pass into nice json files with a clean and consistent format.

 ```
 cd <repo_path>/helper_scripts